 Douglas, an 82-year-old man, presents with worsening back pain, faecal incontinence and worsening mobility.
 A rectal examination reveals loss of anal tone and an obviously hard, craggy prostate.
 A PSA test shows a result of 752ng/ml.
 Doug is referred immediately to the emergency department for suspected cauda equina syndrome, which is confirmed on MRI.

+Learning points

+and from a cancer point of view.
-- There are few true emergencies in prostate cancer, and these are rare with most men having a PSA test at some point; however, if recognised, the patient should be referred urgently. - A rectal examination can give the diagnosis in this case, both from a neurological point of view and from a cancer point of view.

-Details have been changed to protect patient confidentiality
+There are few true emergencies in prostate cancer, and these are rare with most men having a PSA test at some point; however, if recognised, the patient should be referred urgently.
+A rectal examination can give the diagnosis - in this case, both from a neurological point of view Details of case studies have been changed to protect patient confidentiality THE PROSTATE CLINIC A comprehensive and streamlined diagnostic service for patients with prostate cancer symptoms Southern Cross members who meet the eligibility criteria and access treatment through this pathway will be fully funded on a pilot basis for eligible pilot treatments.